CORO1A: Function

 Coronin-1a has been found in the cell cortex of macrophages, which are white blood cells, helping with a process called phagocytosis.
 The model on Figure 3 shows coronin-1a's involvement in macrophages.
 When the cell is at rest, Coronin-1a is spread out throughout the cytoplasm and the cell cortex.
-Therefore, when a pathogen enters the cell, Coronin-1a binds to phagosomal membrane making sure of the binding and activation of calcinuerin, this resulting in a stop of fusion lysosomes with phagosomes.
-In other words, if coronin-1a is removed and calcinuerin is inhibited then it allows the initiation of the fusion of phagosomes with lysosome and the killing of mycobacteria.
+Therefore, when a pathogen enters the cell, Coronin-1a binds to phagosomal membrane making sure of the binding and activation of calcineurin, this resulting in a stop of fusion lysosomes with phagosomes.
+In other words, if coronin-1a is removed and calcineurin is inhibited then it allows the initiation of the fusion of phagosomes with lysosome and the killing of mycobacteria.

 The phylogenetic tree of the coronin family it is broad.
 The same way that coronin-1a helps with the reorganization of the cytoskeleton and dynamic activity with other proteins in vertebrates, Coronin can also be seen in non-vertebrates, for example in Toxoplasma gondii (also known as TgCor).

 Toxoplasma gondii coronin (TgCor) binds to F-actin and it accelerates the actin polymerization process.
 It also prevents incursions and exits.
 As well as every other coronin, TgCor is an actin binding protein, it delocalizes to the posterior side of invading parasites and blocks them from leaving.